MarnixCroes/libbitcoin-doc/docs/FAQ.md

 However, Libbitcoin System and Libbitcoin Explorer do have commands like the generation of private keys, addresses, mnemonics, bitcoin URI encoding etc.

 These functionalities in the `libbitcoin-system` library may be used by developers, whereas the commands in Libbitcoin Explorer can be used by end users.

+> To use a Libbitcoin node with a wallet, an Electrum index can be used to connect a wallet.